Kunal172/Aakanksha-Fashion-Website/README.md

 A web application for purchasing things like fashion wear, beauty things and handicrafts.
 This web application was created during my internship at Aaakansha.

-Backend and some pages of frontend was craeted by the other team members of Aakansha team.
+Backend and some pages of frontend was created by the other team members of Aakansha team.

 ## Features